-Tell the students to use a dictionary(an app, online, paper) and find a couple of words they don’t know.
+Tell the students to use a dictionary(an app, online, or paper) and find a couple of words they don’t know.
 For each of the words they need to write down the original definition of the word and make up two more definitions that are false.
 Thy then work in groups of three or four and read their definitions to their classmates who have to guess the right definition.
 They get a point for every correct guess.
-This is a fun guessing game which is also great for learning new vocabulary.
+This is a fun guessing game that is also great for learning new vocabulary.

 - Draw a giraffe